 Runtime Performance:

-project which uses this library to display the Mithril components that it contains.
+This repository consists of two packages, combined using lerna: the lib package that is published to npm, as well as an example project which uses this library to display the Mithril components that it contains.

 The library includes carefully crafted CSS that provides Material Design styling without external dependencies.
 You can import the ready-to-use CSS: